Author: aka "Jake"

 “Not that we know of,” she said.
 “Oh, the girl is wearing only one barrette in her braids.
 It looks like a plastic ladybug.
 Cute.
 We didn’t find the other one.
 But you know kids, it could’ve been lost anywhere.”

-“Could’ve been,” he said to Detective Dearborn.
+He nodded, though he suspected Tooms took it.
 “I have what I need.
 I’ll get back to you.”

 He lurched from the room and down the stairs, gripping the bannister.
 Outside on the porch, he drew in deep breaths.
 His heart was pounding.
 Sweat dripped down his back between his shoulder blades despite a mild evening breeze.
 He punched Scully’s speed dial number with his thumb and shakily brought the phone to his ear.